OpenWaterFoundation/owf-data-co-municipalities/README.md

                                                 Safe Drinking Water Information System containing PWS IDs.
   README.md                                     Explanation of folder contents, description of data files,
-                                                and the methodology used to obtain the data and mapping to the joined dataset data-orig-process/                              Folder containing files, such as TSTool command files, for processing original data into usable formats. downloads/                                    Dynamically-created folder for downloads, ignored from Git repository. process-original-data-to-csv.tstool           TSTool command file that processes files that are automatically downloaded from websites and data files manually downloaded, which are incorporated into the main dataset. data/                                           Folder containing data files.
+                                                and the methodology used to obtain the data and mapping to the joined dataset data-orig-workflow/                             Folder containing files, such as TSTool command files, for processing original data into usable formats. downloads/                                    Dynamically-created folder for downloads, ignored from Git repository. process-original-data-to-csv.tstool           TSTool command file that processes files that are automatically downloaded from websites and data files manually downloaded, which are incorporated into the main dataset. doc/                                            Additional documentation for the dataset. workflow/                                       TSTool software command files to process data into useful forms.
-  Colorado-Municipalities.xlsx                  Simple Excel file containing core data.
-  Colorado-Municipalities.csv                   The Excel file contents from the Municipality worksheet
-                                                converted to a csv file, useful for automated processing.
-  Colorado-Municipalities.geojson               The Excel file contents from the Municipality worksheet
-                                                converted to a geojson file, useful for mapping applications.
-  Municipality-Basin-Relate.csv                 The Excel file contents from the Municipality_Basin_Relate worksheet
-                                                converted to a csv file, useful for automated processing.
-  Municipality-County-Relate.csv                The Excel file contents from the Municipality_County_Relate worksheet
-                                                converted to a csv file, useful for automated processing.
-  Municipality-Document-Relate.csv              The Excel file contents from the Municipality_Document_Relate worksheet
-                                                converted to a csv file, useful for automated processing. doc/                                            Additional documentation for the dataset. visualizations/                                 Files created for specific visualizations, being evaluated.
+  01-convert-formats.tstool                     TSTool command file to convert the dataset from .xlsx to .csv and .geojson. x-visualizations/                               Files created for specific visualizations, being evaluated.
+                                                NO LONGER USED.
                                                 These files may be moved to other repositories that contain visualizations. z-local-notes/                                  Used for local notes, files are not committed to the repository.
 ```